loelschlaeger/fHMM/README.md

 - `ts.pdf`, a visualization of the decoded time series

 ## Examples
-### Fitting a 3-state HMM to the 21st century DAX closing prices
+### Fitting a 3-state HMM to the DAX closing prices from 2000 to 2020
 Click [here](https://github.com/loelschlaeger/HHMM_Finance/tree/master/models/HMM_3_DAX) for the results.
 ```R
 ### 1. Initialization